makerdao/market-maker-keeper/README.md

 All these three keepers share some logic and operate in a similar way.
-They create a series of orders in so called _bands_, which are configured with a JSON file containing parameters like spreads, maximum engagement etc. Please see the _"Bands configuration"_ section below fore more details.
+They create a series of orders in so called _bands_, which are configured with a JSON file containing parameters like spreads, maximum engagement etc. Please see the _"Bands configuration"_ section below for more details regarding keeper mechanics.

+This repo also contains an auxiliary tool called `oasis-market-maker-cancel`, which may be used for emergency cancelling all market maker orders on OasisDEX if the keeper gets stuck or dies for some reason, or if the network becomes congested.

 <https://chat.makerdao.com/channel/keeper>

 ## Installation